ahurlbatt/homeserver/README.md

 ## TO DO

 1. Monitoring
-    2. Loki
-    3. Storage for Loki
-    4. Promtail
-    5. Find where zfs metrics and or logs are
+    1. Find where zfs metrics and or logs are
 2. Test restoring a backup
 3. Change zfs pools to disk by-id (/dev/disk/by-id/)
 4. Nextcloud Apps